janus-idp/operator/docs/external-db.md

 (Tested on PGSQL 15)

 #### Prerequisites
-- An AWS account with active subscription and PostgreSQL instance on [Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/)
+- An AWS account with an active subscription and a PostgreSQL instance on [Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/)
 - (Optionally) Pgsql client installed to check your database connections

 #### Preparation